-PRP is plasma that contains a higher concentration of platelets (generally 6-8 x baseline).
+Plasma that contains a higher concentration of platelets (generally 6-8 x baseline).

-Why is PRP important?
+Why is Platelets important?

-Is all PRP the same?
+Are all Plasma with platelets the same?

-PRP applied as a serum the same as injected into the skin?
+Applied to the skin the same as injected into the skin?

 Why is the swelling worse post treatment?

-The body’s response to PRP is to initiate the wound healing cascade.
+The body’s response to Platelets is to initiate the wound healing cascade.
 Part of the wound healing cascade involves growth factors, enzymes, and interleukins that are responsible for swelling and an inflammatory reaction necessary for the development of new and healthy tissue.
 It is the same process of healing the body goes through with cuts and injuries on the body heal over.

 Why is it not serum not red?